wagdav/thewagner.net/content/2020-02-29-Parallel-mindset.markdown

     return result
 ```

-This is code represents the today's most programming style: sequential,
+This is code is written today's most common programming style: sequential,
 imperative, mutable and allows uncontrolled side effects.
 Every line of this
 function states what happens during execution: